NOAA-PMEL/flux/README.md

 Selecting a station will plot the relevant parameters and provide a link to download the plotted data in a variety of formats.

+#### To add an ERDDAP data set to this dashboard, follow these steps.

+1. Add the ERDDAP URL to the section of the flux_discovery.json file that is appropriate for the way the variables are named in the the data set.
+You might have to add it to several sections since many data sets have variables from more than one of the discover questions.
+1. Run all the cells in make_nobs_db.ipynb to recreate all the databases that drive the app to now inclue the data source you just added.

 #### Legal Disclaimer
 *This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the